RedisLabs/redislabs-docs/content/rs/new-features-redis-enterprise.md

 ### Redis Labs Modules

-Redis Labs developed and certified these modules for use with Redis Enterprise Software (RS):
+Redis Labs developed and certified these modules for use with RS:

 - [RedisBloom]({{< relref "/modules/redisbloom/_index.md" >}})
     - Enables RS to have a scalable bloom filter as a data type.
 Bloom